silvacms/documentation/source/buildout/upgrade.rst

-After this, you can either start your Zope instance and access the *service extensions* to upgrade your content there *or* directly use the script ``silvaupdate``. **Do not start your Zope instance if you wish to use that script**.
+After this, you can either start your Zope instance and access the service ``service_extensions`` to upgrade your content there *or* directly use the script ``silvaupdate``. **Do not start your Zope instance if you wish to use that script**.
 We recommend the script if you have a large site, as it might be more efficient.

 .. code-block:: sh